 Findings linking ingestion of sucrose with diabetes are essentially circumstantial.
 There is no plausible evidence that sucrose, except as it is a non-specific source of excessive calories, is related to the disease.
 In those experiments in which impaired glucose tolerance was measured, highly distorted dietary patterns and excessive sucrose intakes were required.

 Of all the carbohydrates tested, sucrose is among the most cariogenic.
-Individuals who assiduously avoid consumption of sucrose because of an inborn error of metabolism-fructose intolerance-generally have little or no dental caries.
+Individuals who assiduously avoid consumption of sucrose because of an inborn error of metabolism - fructose intolerance - generally have little or no dental caries.
 However, dental caries can and do occur in people who have never used sugar or processed foods.
 Various factors affect the cariogenicity of sucrose and other foods.
-These include frequently and duration of exposure, age of the subject, and stickiness of the sugar or materials with which it is consumed.
-Honey and figs, for example, are highly cariogenic and pregelatinized starches also are conductive to the development of dental caries.
-The significant effects of between-meal eating in the frequency and severity of dental caries has been demonstrated.
+These include frequency and duration of exposure, age of the subject, and stickiness of the sugar or materials with which it is consumed.
+Honey and figs, for example, are highly cariogenic and pregelatinized starches also are conducive to the development of dental caries.
+The significant effects of between-meal eating on the frequency and severity of dental caries has been demonstrated.
 Protection against dental caries is facilitated by limitation of the frequency of consumption of sucrose and other cariogenic foods.
 Informing the consumer of the sugar content of foods by appropriate labeling could lead to judicious selection of sweetened foods.
 Choices could be made easier with a greater selection of less sugared foods in the market place.

 In light of all of the foregoing, the Select Committee concludes that:

 2. Other than the contribution made to dental caries, there is no clear evidence in the available information on sucrose that demonstrates a hazard to the public when used at the levels that are now current and in the manner now practiced.
-However, it is no possible to determine without additional data, wether an increase in sugar consumption that would result if there were a significant increase in the total of sucrose, corn sugar, corn syrup, †and invert sugar, †added to foods would constitute a dietary hazard.
+However, it is not possible to determine without additional data, whether an increase in sugar consumption - that would result if there were a significant increase in the total of sucrose, corn sugar, corn syrup, †and invert sugar, †added to foods - would constitute a dietary hazard.

 †Health aspects of corn sugar (dextrose), corn syrup, and invert sugar are evaluated in a report of the Select Committee.